Richard Rush (director): Exploitation films

-Studio Films
+Studio films

-Rush signed a deal with Columbia.
+Rush signed a deal with Columbia Pictures.
 His first studio effort was 1970's Getting Straight, starring Elliott Gould and Candice Bergen.
 The film did well commercially and was deemed by Swedish director Ingmar Bergman to be the "best American film of the decade."

-Rush's next movie, in 1974, was Freebie and the Bean.
-For the most part, Freebie was critically panned; however, it was enormously popular with audiences, grossing over $30 million at the box office.
+Rush's next 1974 movie, Freebie and the Bean, was for the most part critically panned; however, it was enormously popular with audiences, grossing $12.5 million at the box office on a $3 million budget in the two years following its release.

+Rush was hired to direct One Flew Over the Cuckoo's Nest (1975) after its original director Miloš Forman was placed under increasing censorship and StB surveillance by the normalization-era Communist Party government of Czechoslovakia.
+However, he was replaced by Hal Ashby after he was unable to secure studio funding, and Ashby was later replaced by Forman after he fled to the United States.

 The Stunt Man

 In 1981, Truffaut was asked "Who is your favorite American director?"
 He answered, "I don’t know his name, but I saw his film last night and it was called The Stunt Man."
-The film, which took Rush nine years to put together, was a slapstick comedy, a thriller, a romance, an action-adventure, and a commentary on America's dismissal of veterans, as well as a deconstruction of Hollywood cinema.
+The film was a slapstick comedy, a thriller, a romance, an action-adventure, and a commentary on America's dismissal of veterans, as well as a deconstruction of Hollywood cinema.
 The film also features Rush's typical protagonist, an emotionally traumatized male who has escaped the traditional frameworks of society only to find his new world (biker gangs in Hells Angels on Wheels, hippies in Psych-Out) corrupted by the same influences.
 The Stunt Man won Rush Oscar nominations for best director and best script (co-nominated with Lawrence B. Marcus).